Non-commutative resolutions for Segre products and Cohen-Macaulay rings of hereditary representation type: Gorenstein rings of hereditary representation type

+We shall see that being graded hereditary representation type implies that the completion is of hereditary representation type (see Theorem \ref{gradable} below).
+We also give a stronger version, in which we require that the automorphism $F$ should be the best choice.
+To justify this we recall the following structure theorem.
+Recall that a finite dimensional algebra $H$ is {\it $1$-representation infinite} if every connected component of $H$ is a representation infinite hereditary algebra.
+Also we denote by $J_A$ the Jacobson radical of a ring $A$. \begin{Thm}[{\cite{ha4}}] Let $d\geq2$ and $\T$ an algebraic $d$-Calabi-Yau triangulated category with a $d$-cluster tilting object $T$.
+Suppose that $H=\End_\T(\bigoplus_{i=0}^{d-2}T[-i])$ is $1$-representation infinite and that $H/J_H$ is separable over $k$.
+Then there exists a triangle equivalence

+for a naturally defined $(d-1)$-st root $\tau^{1/(d-1)}$ of the Auslander-Reiten translation. \end{Thm} We refer to \cite[Theorem 4.14]{ha4} for the definition of this root of $\tau$, and to Remark \ref{remark} below for its properties.

-for some finite dimensional hereditary algebra $H$ and a triangle autoequivalence $F$ of $\Db(\mod H)$. \end{enumerate} \end{Def} We also give a stronger version, in which we require that the automorphism $F$ should be the best choice. \begin{Def} Let $R$ be a complete Gorenstein local isolated singularity of dimension $d+1\geq3$.
+By this structure theorem, the right-hand-side is the canonical form of $d$-Calabi-Yau categories arising from hereditary algebras, which leads to the following definition. \begin{Def} Let $R$ be a complete Gorenstein local isolated singularity of dimension $d+1\geq3$.
 We say that $R$ is of {\it strictly hereditary representation type} if there exists a triangle equivalence